A Walk Through Time - Pre 1960

 The mansion has passed through several versions of corporate ownership over two decades as its former glory has faded.
 For the last decade plus it has been under the control of foreign investors who have resisted offers to sell the mansion by itself.

 The property sold to a group of local investors at the end of 2021.
-Rumors are that it might soon be up for sale.
-They are currently working on the house to protect it and prevent further damage from occuring.
+The DMF is working hard to acquire the mansion and begin the restoration process.

 Photo Gallery: Pre-1960 Era